 While none of the effects for parental outcomes persists after age 18-20 of the focal child, changes in parental outcomes could still be important in the longer run because they reflect redistribution of resources within the family to counteract the impact of school start.
-We indeed find that postponing the school start of one child improves specific
+We indeed find that postponing the school start of one child improves specific dimensions of the academic achievements of older siblings who are close to their final exam around the school start of the focal child.
+Grades associated with repetitive learning based on memorization (so-called rote learning), such as basic arithmetic and grammar (where parents can teach to the test), improve substantially, whereas grades associated with tasks that are more complex and general knowledge (for example, essays and text analysis) are unaffected.
+Hence, delaying the school start of a younger sibling allows parents to redirect resources towards the dimensions in older siblings' upcoming exams that are most easily improved.

 Our results have three important implications.
-First, they emphasize that educational policies and public investments may have effects beyond their primary objectives and those directly affected by the policy; see, for example, Garces, Duncan, and Currie (2002), Nicoletti and Rabe (2016), Joensen and Nielsen (2018), and Qureshi (2018; forthcoming).
-Not only may the level of public investments in schools make parents adjust their behavior, as found by Cascio and Schanzenbach (2013), Gelber and Isen (2013), and Pop-Eleches and Urquiola (2013), our results also show that the timing of public investments matters and shapes parental behavior as well.3 As such, our paper speaks to the broader family economics literature, including the seminal papers by Becker and Tomes (1976, 1979) that are concerned with within-family variation in child outcomes and studies on how parents optimally and under constraints choose to allocate investments across different periods (Cunha and Heckman 2007).
+First, they emphasize that educational policies and public investments may have effects beyond their primary objectives and those directly affected by the policy-see, for example, Garces, Thomas, and Currie (2002); Nicoletti and Rabe (2019); Joensen and Nielsen (2018); and Qureshi (2018a,b).
+Not only may the level of public investments in schools make parents adjust their behavior, as found by Cascio and Schanzenbach (2013), Gelber and Isen (2013), and Pop-Eleches and Urquiola (2013), our results also show that the timing of public investments matters and shapes parental behavior as well.3 As such, our paper speaks to the broader family economics literature, including the seminal papers by Becker and Tomes (1976, 1979), that are concerned with within-family variation in child outcomes and studies on how parents optimally and under constraints choose to allocate investments across different periods (Cunha and Heckman 2007).
 Second, our results have bearing for the interpretation of the existing estimates of the consequences of SSA for child outcomes, as the behavioral adjustments of parents and siblings may be some of the mechanisms behind these results.
 A reallocation of resources to siblings, for example, is likely to dampen any positive long-run effects of SSA on the focal child.
 But we also detect a delay in marital disruption, which may or may not improve outcomes of the focal child, depending on the quality of the prolonged relationship.
-Finally, our findings illustrate that within-family spillover of major stressful life events is not only present in extremely disadvantaged families, such as families with incarcerated fathers (Andersen and Wildeman 2014) or disabled children (e.g. Kvist, Nielsen, and Simonsen 2013; Breining 2014; Black et al. 2017).
+Finally, our findings illustrate that within-family spillover of major stressful life events is not only present in extremely disadvantaged families, such as families with incarcerated fathers (Andersen and Wildeman 2014) or disabled children (for example, Kvist, Nielsen, and Simonsen 2013; Breining 2014; Black et al. 2020).

 The paper is structured as follows: Section II presents the institutional background and conceptual framework, and Section III describes our empirical methodology.
-Section IV presents our data and Section V presents the results.
+Section IV presents our data, and Section V presents the results.
 Finally, Section VI concludes.